magento/devdocs/guides/v1.0/install-gde/install/install-web.md

 4. When you're done configuring this page, click **Next** and continue with <a href="#instgde-install-magento-web-step5">Step 5: Create Admin Account</a>.

 <h4 id="instgde-install-magento-web-step4-depend1">General module configuration options</h4>
-Modules are listed in **Advanced Modules Configuraiton** in alphabetical order; the order has nothing to do with dependencies.
+Modules are listed in **Advanced Modules Configuration** in alphabetical order; the order has nothing to do with dependencies.

 You have the following options for any module listed: